fabiocozzolino/fabiocozzolino.github.io/_posts/2018-12-13-deploy-blazor-on-github-pages.md

 ---
 In my [previous post](http://www.fabiocozzolino.eu/develop-blazor-project-visual-studio-code-mac/), I've introduced Blazor and how you can create a new project by using Visual Studio Code on MacOS.
 Now we'll se how to publish our Blazor app to GitHub Pages.

-# Create deployment
+# Create deployment files
 As we already known, with .NET you can use the CLI (Command Line Interface) to do a lot of things, like create or build a project from Terminal.
-By using the same approach, we can create the deployment files with the `dotnet publish` command:
+By using the same approach, we can create the deployment files with the `dotnet publish -c Release` command:

 ![Publish Blazor app](/assets/img/dotnet-publish.png)